 1958 12:15:41 GMT

-The US Navy launched Vanguard 1 into Earth orbit, the satellite was the first to use solar-cell power.
+The US Navy launched Vanguard 1 into Earth orbit, the first satellite to use solar-cell power.

 Vanguard 1, launched 17 March 1958, was a small Earth orbiting satellite designed to test the launch capabilities of a three stage launch vehicle and the effects of the environment on a satellite and its systems in Earth orbit.
 It also was used to obtain geodetic measurements through orbit analysis, and was the first satellite to use solar cells for power.